mongodb/mongo-python-driver/doc/examples/encryption.rst

 CSFLE on-demand credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyMongo 4.4 adds support for fetching on-demand KMS credentials for AWS,
+``pymongocrypt`` 1.4 adds support for fetching on-demand KMS credentials for
-GCP, and Azure cloud environments.
+AWS, GCP, and Azure cloud environments.

 To enable the driver's behavior to obtain credentials from the environment, add the appropriate key ("aws", "gcp", or "azure") with an empty map to
 "kms_providers" in either :class:`~pymongo.encryption_options.AutoEncryptionOpts` or :class:`~pymongo.encryption.ClientEncryption` options.